 - Size, Weight & Load Limit

 For each model in our top selection, we’ve specified the areas where the individual scooter excels.
-Two models are particularly well-suited for younger riders, some are more recreational, while the top choices can also be used for commuting.
+Two models in our electric scooter reviews are particularly well-suited for younger riders.
+Some are more recreational, while the top choices can also be used for commuting.

 Motor & Speed